banner image

 This video library containing training videos is designed to assist with your training needs

-I am Damian Almeida and I’m your Training Executive.
+I am Damian Almeida and I’m your Academic Engagement Manager.

-I am based in Melbourne, Australia and am responsible for assisting Gale’s Australian and New Zealand customers with any training that is required across Gale’s Primary Source Archives and Databases.
+I am responsible for assisting Gale’s Australian and New Zealand customers with any training that is required across Gale’s Primary Source Archives and Databases.
 I am also responsible for The Gale Digital Scholar Lab in the Australian and New Zealand region.

 I can be contacted via email at [email protected] or [email protected]